 Rett syndrome is a rare genetic disorder that affects the way the brain develops.
 It occurs almost exclusively in girls.

-Most babies with Rett syndrome develop normally at first, but symptoms start to surface after 6 months of age.
+Most babies with Rett syndrome seem to develop normally at first, but symptoms surface after 6 months of age.
 Over time, children with Rett syndrome have increasing problems with movement, coordination and communication that may affect their ability to use their hands, communicate and walk.

 Although there's no cure for Rett syndrome, potential treatments are being studied.
 Current Rett syndrome treatment focuses on improving movement and communication and providing care and support for affected children and their families.

 Babies with Rett syndrome are generally born after a normal pregnancy and delivery.
-Most grow and behave normally for the first six months.
+Most seem to grow and behave normally for the first six months.
 After that, signs and symptoms start to appear.
-The most pronounced changes generally occur at 12 to 18 months of age and occur over a period of weeks or months.
+The most pronounced changes generally occur at 12 to 18 months of age, over a period of weeks or months.